Kalshi Fees Explained: The Real Cost Per Trade

 2. Use Limit Orders Whenever Possible

-While Kalshi does not currently differentiate between maker and taker fees, using limit orders gives you better price execution.
+While Kalshi doesn’t currently differentiate between maker and taker fees, using limit orders gives you better price execution.
 Instead of hitting the ask at $0.62, post a bid at $0.59.
-If it fills, you have just gained 3 extra cents of edge for free, which more than covers one side of fees.
+If it fills, you’ve just gained 3 extra cents of edge for free, which more than covers one side of fees.

 Patience with limit orders is one of the simplest ways to improve your net returns.
 Markets on Kalshi often have wide spreads, and the midpoint is almost always a better entry than the posted ask.